-Gaining professional membership helps stay updated on industry developments and job opportunities.
+Gaining professional membership helps you stay updated on industry developments and job opportunities.
 It also improves the chances of landing an entry-level role.

 6. Aerospace Engineer Courses In Australia

-In this course, students will learn about:
+In this course, students will learn about the following:

 Design and assemble a single-engine aircraft